evanx/mpush-redis/README.md

 Incidently, it is posible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where state is externalized (and shared) using Redis.

+### TODO

+The Redis connection of the input/pending and output queues should be configurable, defaulted to the Redis instance used for the service e.g. to track timeouts.

 ### Related

 While this is a standalone utility, see my "Redex" framework for Redis-based messaging -